top of page

 da Luz Scherf

-Since I moved to the United States to pursue my Ph.D. in Social Work, my focus has been on investigating health disparities among minoritized and racialized migrants; especially the role that immigration policy plays in lessening or widening these disparities.
+Since moving to the United States to pursue my doctoral studies, my focus has been investigating social, economic, and health disparities among minoritized and racialized migrants; especially the role that immigration policy plays in lessening or widening these disparities.
+I am particularly interested in studying multifaceted social issues and structural vulnerabilities affecting Latinx and Brazilian immigrants in the U.S.

 "Here's to the crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes ... the ones who see things differently -- they're not fond of rules, and they have no respect for the status quo. ...
 You can quote them, disagree with them, glorify or vilify them, but the only thing you can't do is ignore them because they change things. ...
 They push the human race forward, and while some may see them as the crazy ones, we see genius, because the people who are crazy enough to think that they can change the world, are the ones who do."